rakshitsoral/Dante/src/posts/2025-05-02-click-depth-website-pagination-seo.md

-Sidebars to link top-performing pages and articles Breadcumbs to navigate the previous pages and home-page Conclusion
+Sidebars to link top-performing pages and articles Breadcumbs to navigate the previous pages and home-page
-Click depth (also referred to as Page depth sometimes) should be a key consideration while designing pagination for a website with a large structure.
-With the right approach, SEO can get the most out of Googlebot’s crawl budget, thereby improving the visibility of the site’s content.

-Is there any other way to improve CLick Depth of a large website?
-Let me know in the comment section.
+## Conclusion

+Click depth should be a front-and-center consideration when designing site architecture, planning pagination, and allocating crawl budget.
+Keeping your vital content within 2–3 clicks of your homepage benefits SEO, user experience, and business performance.

+Remember: Both search engines and humans reward sites that make important content easy to find.
+The shorter the click path, the better your chances of higher rankings, faster indexing, and deeper engagement.

+Have other tactics for handling click depth on a massive website?
+Share your thoughts in the comments!